 When you think of a solopreneur, the word “solo” is the most important part.
 Becoming a solopreneur or a freelancer means that you are running a business for yourself.
 But it doesn’t have to mean that you’re in business “by” yourself.
 There are lots of ways to get help with the administrative aspects of running your business.

 As your business grows, you may want to consider bringing on support services for different areas of your business either to save time or increase accuracy.
 One sector of business that many solopreneurs and freelancers consider outsourcing is payroll services.
-If you consider the value of your time, using payroll software for small business could be a quick, easy and affordable way to save hours of time that you can dedicate back to growing your business.
+If you consider the value of your time, using payroll software (including payroll tax calculators) for small business could be a quick, easy and affordable way to save hours of time that you can dedicate back to growing your business.

 Hire a vendor: You can outsource to a third-party vendor to run payroll for your company, whether it’s an accountant or payroll processing vendor.
 Outsourcing payroll to a third party maximizes the benefits of payroll, but you will have to spend money on the payroll services and might have less control than you would have by managing your own payroll in-house.